-The ERC course rules define clear standards for all our courses, including rules for specifc courses, faculty composition, training progression and certificates.
+The ERC course rules define clear standards for all our courses, including rules for specific courses, faculty composition, training progression and certificates.
 They guide delivery of all ERC courses.

 Introduction and objectives